datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 xp: 100
 ```

 Our dataset has the times in a nonstandard format.
 Fortunately Spark has the means to convert this data into a format it can manipulate.

 The to_timestamp function takes two arguments: the first is the name of the column, ‘time’, and the second is a format string telling it how to extract the hours and minutes from the time column.

+Unix time is the number of seconds (minus leap seconds) that have elapsed since 00:00:00 Coordinated Universal Time (UTC), which corresponds to Thursday, 1 January 1970.

+The unix_timestamp function is similar to the to_timestamp function, and converts the time data into unix time, in seconds.

+Once we have the time column converted to seconds, it will be straightforward to calculate the difference between two times.

 `@pre_exercise_code`
 ```{python}